unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ### Updates in Uno.Extensions.Reactive

-The generated code has changed, make sure to [review our docs to upgrade](xuid:Extensions.Migration.Reactive) to Uno Platform 5.4.
+The generated code has changed.
+Make sure to [review our docs to upgrade](xuid:Uno.Extensions.Reactive.Upgrading) to Uno Platform 5.4.

 ## Uno Platform 5.3